 A female doctor (I pegged her to be a bit older than me…late 50s maybe) with a gentle demeanor examined my rash and prescribed a cream.
 Yay!
 An itch-free weekend awaited.

-She hesitated before leaving the room.
-She peered at me over the top of her glasses.
+Before leaving the room, she peered at me over the top of her glasses.
 She smiled and pursed her lips as if about to say something but no words came out.

 Finally, she said, “May I ask you something…but I don’t want you to take it the wrong way.”